sydni/workshop/README.md

 Before you go any further, **fork and clone this repo** if you haven't already.
 With that out of the way, let's get started!

-## :boom: Setting up the environment & basic init:
+## :boom: Setting up the environment, basic init:

 <img src="https://raw.githubusercontent.com/ahsanazim/workshop/master/img/installs.jpg" height="450">